yodertv/Reminders/doc/readme.txt

 // Future enhancements

+-
 - Add a print feature.
 - Upgrade Bootstrap.
 - Consider making the build manifest in JSON notation rather than string.
 - Build the node_modules dependancies.
 - Test preserving some global data so that it doesn't all get blown away and refreshed with $scope.
 - Add unit testing.
-- Support Nook and other CORS defective browsers.
 - Print a digest from the History page.
 - Keep common tasks.
 These should be replenished everytime the list is archived.
 - Give the user a way to edit the list of repeating tasks.